ZeusDB/zeusdb-vector-database/README.md

 <br/>

-## What is ZeusDB Vector Database?
+## ℹ️ What is ZeusDB Vector Database?

 ZeusDB Vector Database is a high-performance, Rust-powered vector database designed for blazing-fast similarity search across high-dimensional data.
 It enables efficient approximate nearest neighbor (ANN) search, ideal for use cases like document retrieval, semantic search, recommendation systems, and AI-powered assistants.